Signs of a Home Improvement Scam

 - Read the contract carefully.
 Contract requirements vary by state.
 Even if your state doesn’t require a written agreement, ask for one.
 Before you sign a contract, make sure it includes

-- the contractor’s name, address, phone, and license number
+- the contractor’s name, address, phone number, and license number

 - an estimated start and completion date